mdeely/albert-marketing-pages-jekyll/features.md

     title: Personalization
     description: Learners can customize their learning experience to fit their needs and interests to always stay motivated and engaged.
+  - image: "/uploads/2018/11/20/Screen Shot 2018-11-20 at 4.16.22 PM.png"
+    title: Engaging formats
+    description: Our question formats provide learners with multiple ways to learn and make the content come alive like pencil and paper never could.
 published: false

 ---